 witness of Himself >> Raising the dead – Jesus

-is the first fruit of the First Resurrection; the others who were
+is the first fruit of the First Resurrection, but those who were raised at His

-life with all the other saints.
+life with all the saints.
 This episode of neighboring saints rising from

-the dead gives an indication of the power of God’s life-force within Him.
+the dead gives an indication of the power of God’s life within Him.
 We

 can’t understand it much beyond that, but we know that it was done by His